 Here are some incredible health benefits you can derive from fasting:

 - Fasting gives rest to the digestive system.
 For example, it is recognized that fasting is one of the best treatments for acidity in the stomach as well as inflammation problems.

-- Fasting can strengthen the skin and bones, it reduces the risk of gallbladder stones and improve heart function and blood circulation.
+- Fasting can strengthen the skin and bones, reduce the risk of gallbladder stones and improves heart function and blood circulation.

 - Fasting helps to improve blood fat levels.
 A study conducted in the Annals of Nutrition Metabolism in 1997 determined that fasting lowered bad “LDL” cholesterol levels by 8%, triglyceride by 30%, and increased good “HDL” levels by 14.3% so that protecting the heart from cardiovascular disease.

 - Fasting reduces blood sugar.
 Fasting increases the breakdown of glucose so that the body can get energy.
 It reduces the production of insulin.
 The outcome of fasting is a reduction in blood sugar.

 - Fasting promotes fat breakdown and weight loss.
 Calorie consumption is decreased in Ramadan.
 If you maintain your usual eating habits, you are very likely to eat fewer amounts of food and lose weight.
 When your source of Energy during the fast is mainly fat.
 Trying to stay lightly active during the day can promote fat break-down even more.
 Fasting is a great chance to get your body in shape.